Bombers B-52: Plot

 The Strategic Air Command is about to introduce the B-52 Stratofortress bomber as its primary manned strategic weapon.
 Stationed at Castle Air Force Base, California, with the 329th Bomb Squadron, 20-year United States Air Force (USAF) veteran MSgt.
 Chuck Brennan dislikes his commanding officer, the "hotshot" Lt.
 Col. Jim Herlihy.
 Brennan has not trusted Herlihy since an incident in the Korean War.
 This career-long problem interferes with flight operations and aircraft support.
 When Herlihy starts dating Brennan's daughter Lois, tensions grow.
 Brennan demands his daughter break off the relationship.

 Brennan, Herlihy, and others try to solve all the technical problems that plague the introduction of the B-52.
-On one top-secret test flight to Africa, after being refueled in mid-air, a control panel short-circuits, causing a fire.
+On one test flight going round the base, the fore landing gear jams due to a hydraulic fault, resulting in one of the crew having to go into the landing gear bay to try to repair the fault.
+An attempt to use a KC-97 Stratotanker to provide more fuel to buy the plane more time backfires when the door covering the aerial fuel intake jams as well.
+Fortunately, the fault is repaired just before the bomber exhausts the last of its fuel.
+On a top-secret test flight to Africa, after being refueled in mid-air, a control panel short-circuits, causing a fire.
 Herlihy orders everyone to bail out and ejects Brennan when he refuses to leave the bomber.
 After safely landing the burning aircraft at Castle AFB, Herlihy sends out search parties, who manage to recover all of the crew except for Brennan.
 Following a hunch, Herlihy eventually finds his chief aircraft mechanic, who is severely injured, and airlifts him by helicopter from remote back country to the base hospital.

 While recovering, Brennan realizes that he was wrong about Herlihy, who risked his life to bring him home.
 He accepts that his daughter and his commanding officer should now reunite.
 Eventually, Brennan also has to choose between a high-paying civilian job and his US Air Force career.
 When told that his discharge papers are ready to sign, he decides to continue the career he loves in the USAF.